- Zum Studienbeginn

 Direction: Prof Dr Nikolaus Müller-Schöll, Eva Döhne M.A. (coordination).

-In addition, the following full-time Theatre Studies lecturers at the Institute for Theatre, Film and Media Studies: Dr. Matthias Dreyer, Leon Gabriel, M.A., Marten Weise, M.A.
+In addition, the following full-time Theatre Studies lecturers at the Institute for Theatre, Film and Media Studies: Dr. des.
+Leon Gabriel, Dr. des.
+Leonie Otto.

 Furthermore, the following lecturers have contributed or contribute to the programme: Prof. Dr. Norbert Abels, Prof. Dr. Khalid Amine, Robin Arthur, Ira Avneri, Sibylle Baschung, Prof. Hans-Ulrich Becker (Studiengang Regie, HfMDK Frankfurt), Esther Boldt, Dr. Dagmar Borrmann, Uwe Carstensen, Laurent Chétouane, Dr. Kattrin Deufert/Thomas Plischke, Prof. Ingo Diehl (Zeitgenössische Tanzpädagogik, HfMDK Frankfurt), Dr. Miriam Dreysse, Markus Droß, Tim Etchells, Prof. Wanda Golonka, Martin Hammer/Maria Magdalena Ludewig, Prof. em.
 Dr. Ulrike Haß, Prof. em.
 Dr. Carl Hegemann, Prof. Dieter Heitkamp (Ausbildungsbereich Zeitgenössischer und Klassischer Tanz, HfMDK Frankfurt), Hans Hollmann, Manuela Infante, Prof. Dr. Christian Janecke (Kunstgeschichte, HfG Offenbach), John Jesurun, Ruth Kanner, Alexander Kerlin, Prof. Dr. Esa Kirkkopelto, Katharina Kellermann, Prof. Ernst-August Klötzke (Musiktheorie, HfMDK Frankfurt), Chris Kondek, Juliane Kremberg, Konrad Kuhn, Katja Leclerc, Matthias Lilienthal, Stefanie Lorey, Christof Loy, Thomas Maagh, Florian Malzacher, Prof. Lina Majdalanie (geb.
 Saneh), Uwe Mengel, Kris Merken, Bernhard Mikeska, Bettina Milz, Sergio Morabito, Malin Nagel, Gerardo Naumann, Matthias Naumann, Christof Nel, Boris Nikitin, Prof. Mike Pearson, Benedikt von Peter, Christine Peters, Dr. Annalisa Piccirillo, René Pollesch, redpark, Jeanette Rohrbacher, Prof. Dr. Freddie Rokem, Prof. rosalie, Felix Rothenhäusler, Richard Schechner, Imanuel Schipper, Prof. Thomas Schmidt (Theater- und Orchestermanagment, HfMDK Frankfurt), Johannes Schmit, Dr. Philipp Schulte, Bernhard Siebert, Dr. Tim Schuster, Katharina Stephan, Prof. Dr. Malgorzata Sugiera, Friederike Thielmann, Marion Tiedtke, Susanne Traub, Norihiko Tsukinowa, Gerd-Theo Umberg, Camilla Vetters, Dr. Marion Victor, Helena Waldmann, Barbara Weber, Prof. em.
 Dr. Samuel Weber, Rosa Wernecke, Adriane Westerbarkey (Bühnenraum und Kostüm, HfG Offenbach), Prof. Dr. Kristin Westphal, Prof. Dr. Susanne Winnacker, Olaf Winter, Susanne Zaun, Ivna Zić, Jonas Zipf as well as the lecturers at the Institute for TFM.